react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 - `initialRouteName` - Sets the default screen of the stack.
 Must match one of the keys in route configs.
 - `initialRouteParams` - The params for the initial route
+- `navigationOptions` - Default navigation options to use for screens
 - `paths` - A mapping of overrides for the paths set in the route configs

 Visual options: